Henrilang/Henrilang/README.md

 - 👋 Hi, I’m @Henrilang
 - 👀 I’m a brand new full-stack Web Developer from Le Wagon London
 - 🌱 I’m currently looking to build a meaningful career as a full stack on tech companies.
-- 💞️ I’m looking to collaborate on knowledge with my passion for Front-end and desing
+- 💞️ I’m looking to collaborate on knowledge with my passion for Front-end and design
 - 📫 How to reach me henri.slang@gmail.com

 <!---